lgastako/project/README.md

 ## blah blah

-- You can use extra commands in the config file to override e.g. the "Project Commands" name, etc.
+- You can use extra commands in the config file to override e.g. the "Project Specific Commands" name, etc.
 - When you have the output of a command generate a new "project ..." by default the command will be optimized and processed internally rather than creating multiple levels of shells, etc.
   You can override this behavior, if for some reason that is necessary, by providing the blah blah